 For those exploring how to invest in gold, options like gold mutual funds or ETFs are available, which may act as a hedge during market downturns.

-The amount of investment totally depends on one’s investment goals and plans.
+The best way to start investing as a beginner is by fixing an amount of investment, which totally depends on one’s investment goals and plans.
 If someone needs a higher amount in the future or has big goals, they may need to invest more aggressively.

 However, there is no fixed percentage that one must invest.
 Financial advisors suggest starting with 10% to 15% of your income for savings.
 As your earnings increase, aim to raise this to 20%–25%.
 This habit may promote long-term financial health and stability.
 Gradual adjustments make it easier to stay consistent without feeling overwhelmed.
 The more you may invest, the better it could be.